sanjayrawat1/bookshop/catalog-service/README.md

 1. In the first release, you add the new columns as optional and implement a data migration to fill in the new columns for all the existing data.
 For Catalog
 Service, you could use a conventional value to represent that we don't know who created or updated the entity, such as unknown or anonymous.
 2. In the second release, you can create a new migration to update the schema safely and make the new columns required.

+#### Health probes with Spring Boot Actuator and Kubernetes
+Once an application is deployed, how can we tell if it's healthy?
+Is it capable of handling new requests?
+Did it enter a faulty state?
+Cloud native applications should provide information about their health so that monitoring tools and deployment platforms can detect when there's something wrong and act accordingly.

+The deployment platform can periodically invoke health endpoints exposed by applications.
+A monitoring tool could trigger an alert or a notification when an application instance is unhealthy.
+In the case of Kubernetes, the platform will check the health endpoints and automatically replace the faulty instance or temporarily stop sending traffic to it until it’s ready to handle new requests again.

+There are a few viable solutions for protecting the Spring Boot Actuator endpoints.
+For example, you could enable HTTP Basic authentication just for the
+Actuator endpoints, while all the others will keep using OpenID Connect and OAuth2.
+For simplicity, in the Bookshop system, we'll keep the Actuator endpoints unauthenticated from inside the Kubernetes cluster and block any access to them from the outside.

+In a real production scenario, I would recommend protecting access to the Actuator endpoints even from within the cluster.